 What Is It?

-Unlike teeth with obvious fractures, teeth with cracked tooth syndrome usually have fractures that are too small to be seen on X-rays.
-Sometimes the fracture is below the gum line, making it even more difficult to identify.
+syndrome usually have fractures that are too small to be seen on X-rays.

 Cracked tooth syndrome more often occurs in molars, usually lower molars, which absorb most of the forces of chewing.